briefpaper/DCICM/README.md

 + Each question and answer is assigned an index.
 + The original relations between questions and answers are modelled by a graph.

-The data processing code can be found in _xxxxxxx_.
+The data processing code can be found in [build_network.py](https://github.com/briefpaper/DCICM/blob/master/dcicm/data/build_network.py).